yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

-# Predicting Price of Cotton on Stock Market
+# Predicting Price of "Anything" on Stock Market